ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 - Id            int     `json:"id"`             - Id of the attendee
 - Id_event      int     `json:"id_event"`       - Id of the event
 - Id_adherent   int     `json:"id_adherent"`    - Id of the adherent
-- Staff         bool    `json:"staff"`          - Status of the event

 The parameter `id` is calculated automatically.